Wilco AG: History

-WILCO AG was founded in 1971 by Martin Lehmann.

-In 1983 the company moved into the building in Rigacker, 1994 was the first expansion, then in 2003 the second and in October 2010, the groundbreaking ceremony for a further extension.

-Since January 2013 Wilco AG belongs to Bausch + Ströbel (Ilshofen, Germany).
-The South German manufacturer of special machines is a family-based company as well.
+Wilco AG was founded in 1971 by Martin Lehmann.
+In 1983 the company moved into the building in Rigacker, expanded in 1994, again in 2003, and again in October 2010.
+Since January 2013, Wilco AG belongs to Bausch + Ströbel of Ilshofen in Germany.

 Business

-The engineering, design and assembly of these machines are performed in a modern, state of the art plant at Wohlen.

-In addition, the company is represented by over 30 representatives worldwide and in the United States with a service company.
+The engineering, design and assembly of these machines is performed in a plant at Wohlen.
+The company is represented by over 30 representatives worldwide, and in the United States with a service company.